erichson/rSVD/README.md

 Randomized PCA (rpca) uses the approximated singular value decomposition to compute the most significant principal components.
 This package also includes a function to compute (randomized) robust principal component analysis (RPCA).
 In addition several plot functions are provided.
-See for further details: [“Randomized Matrix Decompositions using R”](http://arxiv.org/abs/1608.02148).
+See for further details: [Â“Randomized Matrix Decompositions using RÂ”](http://arxiv.org/abs/1608.02148).

 ## SVD example: Image compression